flammie/purplemonkeydishwasher/index.md

   tools, computer-aided language learning
 * Digital humanities---computational linguistics interactions
 * Neural models for very underresourced languages
+* (Ethics of large language models in Indigenous and minority language contexts)
+    * Not an expert in AI ethics but I write what I have to

 The list is not exhaustive.